Last revised: February 2025

 The Union is responsible for taking every reasonable precaution to ensure the workplace is safe.
 These responsibilities include:

-- Taking measures to control the risk of workplace violence.
+- Taking measures to control the risk of workplace harassment and violence.

-- Investigating and dealing with any incidents or complaints of workplace violence in a fair and timely manner or where appropriate reporting the incident immediately to the authorities.
+- Investigating and dealing with any incidents or complaints of workplace harassment and violence in a fair and timely manner and/or where appropriate, reporting the incident immediately to the authorities.

 - Ensuring that staff follow the measures and procedures required by this Policy and that they have the information they need to protect themselves.